Harpia Logo white

 3. They focus on their products and not their customers.

-Clarifying your message should be your #1 mission.
 Quality products and services on their own are not enough.
-Have you ever wondered why McDonald’s has the most sold burgers in the world?
-Why Coca-Cola sold more beverages than anyone else?
+Have you ever wondered why McDonald’s has the most sold burgers worldwide?
+Why does Coca-Cola sell more beverages than anyone else?
 It is not about the product.
 It is about the story brands tell.
-As entrepreneurs, we’re not just in a race to get our products to market; we’re in a race to sell outcomes, not products.

-Here’s the deal, what separates the winners from losers is the clarity of our offer.
+Here’s the deal, what separates the winners from losers is the clarity of our offer And the reason most marketing doesn’t work is that it’s too complicated.

 The secret is storytelling.
 And luckily, it is a predictable pattern.

-Ready to learn the Brand Storytelling Framework?
+Ready to learn the Brand Storytelling Framework and how to apply it to the Ecommerce Customer Journey?

 The Brand Storytelling Framework

 A CHARACTER who wants something encounters a PROBLEM before they can get it.
-At the peak of their despair, a GUIDE steps into their lives gives them a PLAN and CALLS THEM TO ACTION.
+At the peak of their despair, a GUIDE steps into their lives, gives them a PLAN and CALLS THEM TO ACTION.
 That action helps them avoid FAILURE and ends in SUCCESS.

 Nearly every fiction book you read, and every movie you watched, follow this script.

 Steering away from this flow complicates our communication.
-Imagine if every car you drive was completely different?
+Imagine if every car you drive was completely different.
 One accelerates with your hands, the other by voice, and one with your eyes.
 You would need to re-learn how to drive every single time.

 No one wants to drive a different car every day.